shehel/shehel.github.io/about.md

 <h2>Hello!</h2>

 Computer Science post-grad interested in the scientific and engineering challenges involved in understanding/replicating intelligence.
-PhD candidate in HBKU, Qatar.
 Get in touch via shehel@live.com.